 Dates: 1846-1896, bulk 1846-1864

 Paul Leicester Ford papers

 Call Number: YCAL MSS 488

-Overview: The collection consists of correspondence, writings, and personal papers of the American historian and author Paul Leicester Ford.
+Abstract: The collection consists of correspondence, writings, and personal papers of the American historian and author Paul Leicester Ford.
 The correspondence is largely professional and documents Ford's work as an editor, historian, bibliographer, novelist and playwright.
-Ford's correspondents include John Kendrick Bangs, Samuel L. Clemens, Edward Everett Hale, Thomas Wentworth Higginson, Rudyard Kipling, and S. Weir Mitchell; earlier letters written to others by James Fennimore Cooper and Jared Sparks...
+Ford's correspondents include John Kendrick Bangs, Samuel L. Clemens, Edward Everett Hale, Thomas Wentworth Higginson, Rudyard Kipling, and S. Weir Mitchell; earlier letters written to others by James Fennimore Cooper and Jared...

 Dates: 1736-1902, bulk 1885-1902

 D. Michael Quinn papers